fnusyedyaqoobnaveed-blip/QA-EYE/PRIVACY.md

 ## Children's Privacy

-QA EYE does not knowingly collect information from children under 13.
+Q-ARK does not knowingly collect information from children under 13.
 The extension is designed for professional developers and QA engineers.

 ## Changes to Privacy Policy